adoptium/adoptium.net-redesign/content/blog/adoptium-infrastructure-management-with-nagios/index.md

 #### 2.2.1 Nagios Hostgroups Overview

 The Nagios configuration allows hosts to be grouped together, as the Adoptium public infrastructure is supplied by a number of different providers, this is a good way to check on the hosts and services on a per provider basis.
-The Host Groups page shown in the screenshot below allows you to quickly see then number of individual servers, and the status of the services for each individual server on a single page.
+The Host Groups page shown in the screenshot below allows you to quickly see the number of individual servers, and the status of the services for each individual server on a single page.

 ![Nagios_Hostgroups](Nagios_HGs.jpg)